Skip to content

 What are Human Rights?

-After completing this activity, students will be able to identify the characteristics of what makes us human.
-They will be able to distinguish between what is necessary for survival and what may enhance that survival.
-They will be able to discuss why each person should be treated with dignity, learn about the Universal Declaration of Human Rights, and understand what it means to be an upstander.
+After completing this activity, which includes two lessons, students will be able to identify the characteristics of what makes us human and be able to distinguish between what is necessary for survival and what may enhance that survival.
+They will also learn about the Universal Declaration of Human Rights, discuss why each person should be treated with dignity, and understand what it means to be an upstander.
 This activity may also be used in upper grades, specifically in psychology classes when discussing Maslow’s Hierarchy of Needs.
-This activity consists of two lessons.

 High School Activity: